Chymyst/chymyst-core/docs/chymyst07.md

 #### Ordered fork/join

 In the "fork/join" chemistry just described, partial results are aggregated in an arbitrary order.
-Implement the chemistry using recursive reactions instead of counters, so that the partial results are always aggregated first within the recursive split that generated them.
+Implement the chemistry using chain reactions instead of counters, so that the partial results are always aggregated first within the recursive split that generated them.

 ## Producer-consumer, or `java.util.concurrent.ConcurrentLinkedQueue`